bsc-pm/nanos6/README.md

 1. `--with-papi=prefix` to specify the prefix of the PAPI installation
 1. `--with-libnuma=prefix` to specify the prefix of the numactl installation
 1. `--with-extrae=prefix` to specify the prefix of the extrae installation
+1. `--enable-cuda` to enable support for CUDA tasks

 The location of elfutils and hwloc is always retrieved through pkg-config.
 The location of PAPI can also be retrieved through pkg-config if it is not specified through the `--with-papi` parameter.